yanazdravkova/DataCompressor/README.md

 Some possible improvements for the future:

-* Print of Huffman tree in more beautiful format
+* Refactor the decompression part
-* Refactoring the decompression part
+* Print Huffman tree in a more beautiful format
-* Unit tests
+* Unit tests (catch, doctest framework)